-Most research on firm financing studies the choice between debt and equity.
-We model an alternative source -- non-core asset sales -- and allow asset sales to occur for operational as well as financing motives.
-We identify three new factors that drive a firm's choice between selling assets and equity.
-First, equity investors own a claim to the cash raised.
-Since cash is certain, this mitigates the information asymmetry of equity (the "certainty effect").
-In contrast to Myers and Majluf (1984), even if assets exhibit less information asymmetry, the firm issues equity if the financing need is high.
-This result is robust to using the cash for an uncertain investment.
-Second, firms can disguise the sale of a low-quality asset as instead being motivated by operational reasons (dissynergies), and thus receive a high price (the "camouflage effect").
-Third, selling equity implies a "lemons" discount for not only the equity issued but also the rest of the firm, since its value is perfectly correlated.
-In contrast, a "lemons" discount on assets need not lead to a low stock price, as the asset is not a carbon copy of the firm (the "correlation effect").
+Most research on firm financing studies debt versus equity issuance.
+We model an alternative source, non-core asset sales, and identify three new factors that contrast it with equity.
+First, unlike asset purchasers, equity investors own a claim to the firm's balance sheet (the "balance sheet effect").
+This includes the cash raised, mitigating information asymmetry.
+Contrary to the intuition of Myers and Majluf (1984), even if non-core assets exhibit less information asymmetry, the firm issues equity if the financing need is high.
+Second, firms can disguise the sale of low-quality assets -- but not equity -- as motivated by dissynergies (the "camouflage effect").
+Third, selling equity implies a "lemons" discount for not only the equity issued but also the rest of the firm, since both are perfectly correlated (the "correlation effect").
+A discount on assets need not reduce the stock price, since non-core assets are not a carbon copy of the firm.

 Keywords: Asset sales, financing, pecking order, synergies

 Suggested Citation: Suggested Citation

 Edmans, Alex and Mann, William, Financing Through Asset Sales (July 7, 2017).
 ECGI - Finance Working Paper No. 344/2013.
 Available at SSRN: https://ssrn.com/abstract=2024513 or http://dx.doi.org/10.2139/ssrn.2024513